On the Reliability of Quasars as Cosmological Distance Indicators

 where $\beta_d$ are the coefficients of a linear combination of Bernstein basis polynomials $h_{n}^{d}(z)$, which are positive over the interval $0 \leq z/z_m \leq 1$, where $z_m$ denotes the maximum redshift in the dataset.
-We use Hubble parameter data from \cite{Capozziello:2017nbu}, obtained via the Cosmic Chronometers (CC) method \citep{Jimenez_2002,10.1093/mnrasl/slv037}.
+We use Hubble parameter data from \cite{Capozziello:2017nbu}, obtained via the CC method \citep{Jimenez_2002,10.1093/mnrasl/slv037}.
 Accordingly, the Bezier curve constructed is a polynomial of degree $n=2$.
+As with any finite-order reconstruction, this choice provides a smooth interpolant to the CC measurements of $H(z)$ over the covered redshift range.
 This approach yields a monotonically increasing function, allowing us to identify the Hubble constant, $H_0$ with the coefficient $\beta_0$ by setting $d=0$ and $z=0$.

 Cosmic Chronometers provide a cosmology-independent method to measure the Hubble parameter, $H(z)$, by analyzing the differential age evolution of massive and passive early-type galaxies.
 This technique enables a direct reconstruction of the expansion history of the Universe without relying on a specific cosmological model.
 However, this method is not free from systematic uncertainties, primarily associated with the choice of stellar population synthesis (SPS) models, stellar metallicity, star formation history (SFH), and residual young stellar populations \citep{Moresco:2020fbm}.
 In our previous work, following the analysis of \cite{Moresco:2020fbm}, we accounted for these systematics by adding, in quadrature, the maximum bias reported to the Hubble parameter uncertainties in the dataset from \cite{Capozziello:2017nbu} and we carried out a detailed analysis of the impact of including or excluding these additional systematic uncertainties.
 We found that, to ensure robustness of the analysis, it is preferable to incorporate the maximum systematic contribution; see \cite{Montiel_2020} for further details.
 Here we adopt the same approach.